-The final round of 16 matches tonight saw two pairs of matches, the Colombian women’s team vs Jamaica and the French team vs Morocco.
+The final round of 16 matches tonight saw two matches, the Colombia-Jamaica and France-Morocco women’s teams.
 There were no surprises as the teams that were rated higher all won.

 The French women's team is the last team to make it to the quarter-finals.

-With the only goal from legendary striker Catalina Usme, the Colombian women's team defeated the Jamaican girls 1-0 to qualify for the quarter-finals of the Women's World Cup for the first time.
-In the quarter-finals, the South American team will face the reigning European champions - the England women's team.
+With the only goal from legendary striker Catalina Usme, Colombia's women's team defeated Jamaica 1-0 to reach the quarter-finals of the Women's World Cup for the first time.
+In the quarter-finals, the South American team faced the reigning European champions - England's women's team.

 Meanwhile, the French women's team had a fairly easy 4-0 victory over Morocco, thereby becoming the fifth representative of Europe to be present in the last 8 of the tournament taking place in Australia and New Zealand.